 3. Ensure all existing security certificates for HTTPS/SSL are valid and create a procedure for revalidating them annually.

-4. Designate a Library Privacy Officer to handle requests for personally identifiable information of patrons from law enforcement officials and other third parties.
+4. Designate a Library Privacy Officer to handle requests for personally identifiable information of users from law enforcement officials and other third parties.

 Priority 2 Actions